• Skip to primary navigation

 Instructions

-1. Mix all the ingredients together and whisk until smooth.
+1. Mix all the ingredients together in a large mixing bowl and whisk until smooth.

 2. Grease a regular size muffin tin and fill each cup to about 2/3 of the way full.